 Savannah’s Only AMI Preschool

-EMCC is accepting applications for enrollment for children between the ages of 2.5 and 5 years old.
+EMCC is accepting applications for enrollment for children between the ages of 1 and 5 years old.
 Our preschool offers full-day instruction consisting of two 3 hour work periods, as well as a half-day option consisting of one 3 hour work period.
-Your child may attend two, three, or five days a week (depending on availability).
+We offer a five full day curriculum only.